rails/rails/guides/source/classic_to_zeitwerk_howto.md

 Some projects want something like `app/api/base.rb` to define `API::Base`, and add `app` to the autoload paths to accomplish that.

-Since Rails adds all subdirectories of `app` to the autoload paths automatically (with a few exceptions like directories for assets), we have another situation in which there are nested root directories, similar to what happens with `app/models/concerns`.
+Since Rails adds all subdirectories of `app` to the autoload paths automatically (with a few exceptions), we have another situation in which there are nested root directories, similar to what happens with `app/models/concerns`.
 That setup no longer works as is.

 However, you can keep that structure, just delete `app/api` from the autoload paths in an initializer: